 These muffins are so tasty.
 They’re just teeming with luscious, juicy berries.
+We like them for breakfast or brunch with a side of scrambled eggs.
 Enjoy!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.

 - 2 cups fresh ripe blueberries (or sub frozen - see note) (12 oz)